Efficient Funding for the Second Poe-Sized Lock at Sault Ste. Marie, Michigan

 Efficiently funding the construction of the new lock is critical to Great Lakes commercial maritime transportation whose cargoes supply the industrial base of America that supports everything from the manufacturing of cars to washing machines, energy production, and America’s infrastructure.

-Congress should appropriate the maximum amount of funds that the Corps can absorb each year, efficient funding, to optimize the construction timeline thereby completing the new lock in seven years rather than ten years and reaping an estimated $30 million in overall project savings.
+Congress should reauthorize the new lock project to the required $3.2 billion in the 2022 Water Resources Development Act and appropriate the maximum amount of funds that the Corps can absorb each year, efficient funding, to optimize the construction timeline thereby completing the new lock in seven years rather than ten years.